networknext/next/docs/deploy_to_development.md

 `gcloud compute ssl-certificates list`

 Wait until all certificates are in the "ACTIVE" state before going to the next step.
+This usually takes around one hour.

 ## 4. Setup relays and database